MatthewWid/Whirl/doc/documentation/systems.md

 **Example(s):**

-Listen for the event `hit` that when called upon will damage the player by the given `damage` value.
+Listen for the event `hit` on the `myPlayer` object that when called upon will damage the player by the given `damage` value.

 ```javascript
 myPlayer.event.on("hit", (info) => {